 - Randolph County Government Center Located on the top of the river bluff, views of the bridges from this vantage are limited.
 A viewer needs to navigate to a clear spot to view the bridges.
 The Horse Island Chute Bridge is the most easily seen of the two bridges.
 The details are indistinct.
 The Reasonable Alternatives will have limited impacts on this view.
 Alternatives U-1 and U-2 will have fewer visible vantage points.
 The couplet alternative (R-2) will maintain existing views.

 - Route 51 Approach Drivers

 approaching the river are

 treated to a clear but short

 view of the Chester Bridge.
 It

 is unlikely that the New Build

 Alternatives will achieve a

 similar view.

 - 39 Chester Riverfront The

 - 40 riverfront is focused on the

 - 41 portion of Chester where

-- 42 there is a riverboat landing, a

-- 43 small riverfront recreation
+- 42 there is a riverboat landing, a43 small riverfront recreation

 - 44 area, and a boat club.

+- 44 area, and a boat club.45 Currently, the existing

 - 45 Currently, the existing

 - 46 Chester Bridge is a dominant